OpenClassrooms-Student-Center/alumnis/content/students/victorl876.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Acquérir les compétences de développement en Java EE/Spring.
-short_description: Fan de développement d'applications web, je commence à découvrir les rudiments de la programmation objet/nouvelle technologie.
+short_description: Fan de développement d'applications web, je commence à découvrir les rudiments de la programmation obj.

 # don't touch that
 template: students